 You can also check out my recipe tab for a few ways of playing with cabbage (as well as a lot of dessert recipes).

 Meliad the Birch Maiden.

-Blanching is a cooking technique where-by you dunk veggies (peas, green beans, asparagus, broccoli, carrots, just about whatever you like) in boiling water for a brief period of time and then pull them out again and run them under cold water (to stop them from cooking further).
+Blanching is a cooking technique where-by you dunk veggies (peas, green beans, asparagus, broccoli, carrots, just about whatever you like) in boiling water for a brief period of time, and then pull them out and run them under cold water (to stop them from cooking further).
 This technique allows you to freeze vegetables (to keep them from spoiling) without their then turning into mush when you re-thaw them.
-Frozen veggies from the grocery store have been cooked in this way.
+Frozen veggies from the grocery store have been pre-cooked in this way.

 You can find more about blanching (plus a handy table on how long to blanch specific veggies – cooking times are in minutes) here or here.

 Note: If you’re trying home-canning (jams, sauces, chutneys, etc) and you’re using the hot water method of sealing the jars (you re-boil the sterilized jars once they’ve been filled and sealed) rather than using a pressure-canner, you need to make sure that your preserves are on the acidic side.
-Tomatoes are acidic enough on their own, and anything with heaps of sugar in it (jams, jellies, anything preserved “in light syrup” or “juice from concentrate”) or vinegar (various chutneys and sour pickles) will have an appropriate pH as well.
+Tomatoes are very close to acidic enough on their own, and anything with heaps of sugar in it (jams, jellies, anything preserved “in light syrup”) or vinegar (various chutneys and sour pickles) will have an appropriate pH as well.

 If, by “funny”, you mean “I want to kick things”.